AdobeDocs/campaign-standard.en/help/designing/using/managing-landing-page-structure-and-style.md

 ![](assets/des_lp_content_4.png)

-## Adding a border and a background in the content editor
+## Adding a border and a background in the content editor {#adding-a-border-and-a-background-in-the-content-editor}

 You can also define a **background color** by selecting a color from the chart.
 This color is applied to the selected block.